+Is it SMA, FME, and TS-9?
 Is the end male or female?
 Is the polarity reversed?
 What does that even mean?!?

 We're here to help...

-If you're a member, please log in above for full access to this guide and ability to comment.
+If you're a member, please log in above to access the exclusive portions of our content.

-But other antennas leave the wiring up to you, and you'll need to pick an appropriate cable for the job - paying particular attention to the length needed, and the connectors on each end.
+But other antennas leave the wiring up to you, and you'll want to pick an appropriate cable for the job - paying particular attention to the length needed, and the connectors on each end.

 Cable attenuation is expressed in decibels of loss – so it is typical to see a cable extension specified as “attenuates signal 2dB” (if it is expressed at all).

-Cable Installation Tips:
+Coax Cable Installation Tips:

-- You should never ever use a splitter with cellular and Wi-Fi antennas – splitting a signal will cut the power received in half, and two transmitters connected to one antenna is a recipe for trouble.
+- You should never ever use a coaxial splitter with cellular and Wi-Fi antennas – splitting a coax signal will cut the power received in half, and two transmitters connected to one antenna is a recipe for trouble.

 - Your goal for any antenna cable should be a total attenuation loss of less than 4dB over the distance you want to cover.